qualiaMachine/ML_with_Amazon_SageMaker/episodes/Data-storage-setting-up-S3.md

 ## Removing unused data (complete *after* the workshop)

-After you are done using your data, it's important to practice good resource stewardship and remove the uneeded files/buckets.
+After you are done using your data, it's important to practice good resource stewardship and remove the unneeded files/buckets.

 **Option 1: Delete data only (if you plan to reuse bucket for other datasets)**